DanielePeruzzi97/rancher-k3s-docker/README.md

 Containers:
 - [ ] Implement rootless mode in k3s docker containers
 - [ ] Find a way to remove privileged flag in the compose file

+Regarding the last point, the flag privileged seems necessary in a container in container environament.
+Even if maybe possible to remove the flag mounting hosts directories inside k3s containers, as cgroup and kernel modules directories in rw mode.
+Also it's possible to have a more precise control adding cap_add options in the docker compose file.

+Thats a way to reproduce the same privileged flag condition without using it.

 ```mermaid
 C4Context